paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 <a id="section-826"></a>
 ## § 826.
 Art.
 26. Military judge of a general or special court-martial
 **(a)** A military judge shall be detailed to each general and special court-martial.
+The Secretary concerned shall prescribe regulations providing for the manner in which military judges are detailed for such courts-martial and for the persons who are authorized to detail military judges for such courts-martial.
 The military judge shall preside over each open session of the court-martial to which he has been detailed.

 **(b)** A military judge shall be a commissioned officer of the armed forces who is a member of the bar of a Federal court or a member of the bar of the highest court of a State and who is certified to be qualified, by reason of education, training, experience, and judicial temperament, for duty as a military judge by the Judge Advocate General of the armed force of which such military judge is a member.